Building Supportive Relationships

 • Maintain regular positive contact.
 Best bet: A weekly progress report that focuses on responsible learning behaviors necessary for success in the classroom.
 (See example.)
 Having the students (or one student) put the names on the forms will leave you free to quickly fill in the progress.

 • Make positive “surprise” contact.
-Example: An unanticipated phone call or note home about something special that happened or something that you noticed.
-These calls don’t need to take more than a minute.
+Example: An unanticipated text, email, phone call, or note home about something special that happened or something that you noticed.
+These contacts don’t need to take more than a minute.
 Pick one class that really needs a lot of encouragement.
 Attempt to get back to the parents of each child in the class—say once a month, or even once a semester.

 • Create (or supervise the creation of) a monthly newsletter.
 Be sure to include samples of the students’ work—including all students in some way during the course of the year.
-Tell about new projects, guests, field trips or special events.
-You might also include reviews of parenting resources, parenting tips and ideas, and/or excerpts from books, magazines or web sites (be sure to reference them correctly).
+Tell about new projects, guests, field trips, or special events.
+You might also include reviews of parenting resources, parenting tips and ideas, and/or excerpts from books, magazines, or web sites (be sure to give credit and reference them correctly).

 • Do your best to find translators for any meetings with non-English-speaking parents.
 Bonus points if you can have written materials translated!